patio-coop/patio-homepage/README.md

 ### Contents

-`static` directory (previously called `prototype/`) contains a statically generated version of the page after each and every release.
+`prototype/` directory contains a statically generated version of the page after each and every release.

 ### Content, Design, Development and DevOps Workflows